Mica-labs/MICA/mica/connector/website/README.md

 Add the following code to your HTML page:

-- If you're running MICA with Docker, visit http://your_mica_server/chatbot/deploy.html, select your bot and generate the integration script.
+- If you're running Chatbot with Docker, visit http://your_mica_server/chatbot/deploy.html, select your bot and generate the integration script.
+- If you're running Chatbot without Docker, [read this](RUN-CHATBOT.md).
 ```html
 <!DOCTYPE html>
 <html>